-Our group has expertise in microscale electrokinetic mechanisms including dielectrophoresis (DEP) and electrohydrodynamics (ACEO, ET flow, etc.).
+Our group has expertise in microscale electrokinetic mechanisms including dielectrophoresis (DEP) and electrohydrodynamics including AC electro-osmosis and electrothermal flow.
 These techniques offer sample manipulation schemes without moving parts and, in most cased, straightforward microfabrication techniques.
 Most of these mechanisms can be driven with a standard benchtop waveform generator with electric fields on the order of 106 V/m.

 Nanoparticles & Stability